top of page

 This well established show takes place in the town of Wilmslow in the so called Golden Triangle of Wilmslow, Alderley Edge and Knutsford.
 The event attracts visitors from the town and surrounding area as well as further afield.

-We host the event in the recently refurbished Church Rooms of the United Reformed Church which is an easy stroll from nearby Sainsbury's and the town centre.
+We host the event in the recently refurbished Church Rooms of the United Reformed Church, which is an easy stroll from nearby Sainsbury's and the town centre.
 Car parking is across the road behind Sainsbury's supermarket.

 The suite of rooms for exhibitors is bright and airy with excellent lighting.